 - B.A., Columbia University, 1972

 Michael B. Gerrard, Andrew Sabin Professor of Professional Practice at Columbia Law School, teaches courses on environmental law, climate change law, and energy regulation, and founded and directs the Sabin Center for Climate Change Law.
 He also chaired the faculty of Columbia University’s Earth Institute from 2015 to 2018.

 Gerrard was the 2004-2005 chair of the American Bar Association’s 10,000-member section of environment, energy, and resources.
 He also chaired the New York City Bar Association’s executive committee and the New York State Bar Association’s environmental law section.
 He has served on the executive committees of the boards of the Environmental Law Institute and the American College of Environmental Lawyers.
 Several independent rating services ranked Gerrard as the leading environmental lawyer in New York and one of the leading environmental lawyers in the world.

 Gerrard has taught courses at Yale School of Forestry and Environmental Studies and New York University Law School; as a visiting professor at Universite Paris 1 Panteon-Sorbonne and the University of Malta; and as visiting distinguished scholar at Vermont Law School.
-He has also lectured on environmental law in Great Britain, France, the Netherlands, Denmark, Norway, Spain, Italy, Vatican City, Malta, Israel, China, Taiwan, India, Japan, Chile, Brazil, The Marshall Islands, Canada, and the U.S.
+He has also lectured on environmental law in Great Britain, France, the Netherlands, Denmark, Norway, Spain, Italy, Vatican City, Malta, Israel, China, Taiwan, India, Japan, Chile, Brazil, The Marshall Islands, Canada, and throughout the U.S.